What kind of FADs fishing does Costa Rica offer?

 A FAD (aka seamount) is actually anything that attracts fish.
 Most of you have likely already seen something that is considered a FAD also know as a seamount.
 Whether it is a tree floating or a plastic bucket, it would be considered a FAD.
 However, man-made FADs are more predictable.
 They are either stationary or floating with a satellite beacon so they can be found easily.
 Costa Rica FADs are stationary and subsurface, so not easily spotted with the naked eye.

 Where is the best place to go FADs fishing Costa Rica?

 Since these FADS are set on the offshore seamounts, the best location for FADs fishing Costa Rica is between Golfito and Jaco.
-At this time, all the FADs are located in the central pacific region of Costa Rica, so the marinas in Golfito, Quepos and Los Suenos are your best options.
+At this time, all the FADs are located in the central pacific region of Costa Rica.
+The marinas in Golfito, Quepos and Los Suenos are your best options.
 If you look at the picture below, you will see a screen shot of the Sea Floor in this area: (Picture coming soon)

 When is the FADs season in Costa Rica?

 The truth be told, there is no season for this type of trip.
 Since these FADs hold bait year-round, we have found that you can have a great FADs fishing Costa Rica trip any time of the year.
 With that said, more fish are caught and reported during the months of April – November.